IsaacSauer/faster-a-star-for-games/README.md

 1. The search graph must be static, in other words it can not change.
 Since that would simply mean we would have to recompute all the bounding boxes.
 And this can not be done at runtime.
 2. It is important, if u have a large NavMesh that these precomputations are happening before release.
 You will have to save the data to a file, so you can allocate the memory needed for this data on the RAM when initializing the game/program.
 (I recommend saving the data as pure binary)

-**Improvements**

-coming soon

 ## Implementation
 **Computation Algorithm**
 ```
 for each edge adjacent to a node
-	precompute a bounding box that contains al optimally reachable goals starting from this edge
+	precompute a bounding box that contains all optimally reachable goals starting from this edge
 		(for this, one can use an enhanced dijkstra algorithm)
 ```
 The approuch I took is slightly different.
 Since my nodes are not in the center of a triangle/square, but in the middle of each edge of a triangle containing an adjacent triangle/square.